A Novice's Guide to the Internet Engineering Task Force

-Starting in spring 2005, the ISOC also became home base for the IETF's directly employed administrative staff.
-This is described in more detail in [BCP101], "Structure of the IETF Administrative Support Activity (IASA)".
-The staff initially includes only an Administrative Director (IAD) who works full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
-He or she (currently it's a he) leads the IETF Administrative Support Activity (IASA), which takes care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).
+Starting in spring 2005, the ISOC became home base for the IETF's directly employed administrative staff.
+This is described in more detail in BCP 101, "Structure of the IETF Administrative Support Activity (IASA)".
+The staff included only an Administrative Director (IAD) who worked full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
+The IAD led the IETF Administrative Support Activity (IASA), which took care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).

 The IESG is responsible for technical management of IETF activities and the Internet standards process.
 It administers the process according to the rules and procedures that have been ratified by the ISOC Board of Trustees.
 However, the IESG doesn't exercise much direct leadership, such as the kind you will find in many other standards organizations.
 As its name suggests, its role is to set directions rather than to give orders.
 The IESG ratifies or steers the output from the IETF's Working Groups (WGs), gets WGs started and finished, and makes sure that non-WG drafts that are about to become RFCs are correct.

-Check the IESG web pages, http://www.ietf.org/iesg.html, to find up-to-date information about drafts processed, RFCs published, and documents in Last Call, as well as the monthly IETF status reports.
+Check the IESG web pages, to find up-to-date information about IESG statements, drafts processed, RFCs published, and documents in Last Call, as well as the monthly IETF status reports.

 The current Areas and abbreviations are shown below (more information can be found here: [https://www.ietf.org/topics/areas/]).